fahadbillah/vehicle-service-booking/README.md

 $ yarn start
 ```

 Open [GraphQL Playground](http://localhost:4000/graphql) in your browser.
+Use following gql operations and query variable in playground.

 Documentation, operations can be found in the DOCS panel in playground.